UltraQuantumScriptor/pythagix/README.md

 Features

-count_factors(number: int) -> list[int]
+count_factors(number: int) -> int
-Returns a sorted list of all positive factors of the given number.
+Returns the number of all positive divisors of the number.

 compress_0(values: int | float) -> list[int | float]
 Clears consecutive zeros, Keeping only one of the zero.